py2ai/py2ai.github.io/_posts/2020-10-16-Socket-Programming-with-multiple-clients.md

 [![GIF](https://github.com/py2ai/py2ai.github.io/blob/master/assets/img/posts/mclients.jpg?raw=true)](https://youtu.be/1skHb3IjOr4 "GIF")

-Hello friends, today we will do socket programming for multiple clients and single server.
-Its about creating multiple client sockets and transmitting their videos to a server in Python.
-The client.py utilizes OpenCv to access the video frames either from the live webcam or from the MP4 video.
+Hello friends, today we will do socket programming for multiple clients and a single server.
+It's about creating multiple client sockets and transmitting their videos to a server in Python.
+The client.py utilizes OpenCv to access the video frames either from the live webcam or through the MP4 video.
 The server side code runs multi-threading to display video frame of each connected client.

 ## Requirements